OrelStealth/vsmart-stairs-advanced/README.md

  Advanced stairs smart prop for Source 2 Hammer

 # How to use
-1. Download zip archive from latest [release page](https://github.com/OrelStealth/vsmart-stairs-advanced/releases)
+1. Download zip latest archive of compiled version from [release page](https://github.com/OrelStealth/vsmart-stairs-advanced/releases)
 2. Unpack to your addon.
 Ex.: /game/csgo_addons/de_map_name/
 3. Find "test_steps_advanced.vsmart" in asset browser now.
 Drag and drop into your map.